lucasberent/mapleDocs/README.md

 # Introduction
 This project was created for the course Data Stewardship, summer term 2020 at TU Vienna.
-The goal of this opensource project is to provide a system that allows users to manage and expose machine readible data management plans (maDMPs) to achieve FAIR data [TU Vienna FAIR](https://www.tuwien.at/forschung/fti-support/forschungsdaten/forschungsdatenmanagement/fair-prinzipien/), [Exposing maDMPs](https://www.rd-alliance.org/groups/exposing-data-management-plans-wg).
+The goal of this open source project is to provide a system that allows users to manage and expose machine readible data management plans (maDMPs) to achieve FAIR data (see [TU Vienna FAIR](https://www.tuwien.at/forschung/fti-support/forschungsdaten/forschungsdatenmanagement/fair-prinzipien/), [Exposing maDMPs](https://www.rd-alliance.org/groups/exposing-data-management-plans-wg)).

-## Feautres
+## Features
-- Upload maDMPs as Json files (stored in MongoDB for scalability and flexibility)
+- Upload maDMPs as JSON files (stored in MongoDB for scalability and flexibility)
 - Hide fields of maDMPs s.t. they become invisible to other users
 - Schema validation against the maDMP schema provided by the [RDA-DMP common standard](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard) in frontend and backend on upload
 - Optional, automatized assignment of dois to maDMPs from [Datacite](https://datacite.org/) if no doi is present on upload